 The six-week workshop can give you time away from everyday distractions and encourage you to experiment and take artistic risks.
 The critique sessions are the heart of the workshop: you learn not only by receiving critiques, but by reading others’ work and constructing your own critiques.
 Instructors work directly with attendees to present group critiques of newly written stories, participate in discussions about writing techniques or professional concerns, and hold individual or small-group conferences.
 Throughout the entire experience, the Clarion West Workshop staff is present to help guide participants and facilitate an inclusive environment.
+To learn more about updates we’ve made to our workshop culture and methods in the past few years, visit our Workshop Methods page.

 You’ll come away with essential tools for improving your writing as well as a set of friendships and professional contacts that can sustain you throughout your career.